larq/docs/docs/compute-engine/quickstart_android.md

 The script will build the LCE Android archive 'lce-lite-\<version\>.aar` and store the file in the root directory of LCE repository.

-Transfer the LCE Adnroid archive file from the LCE container to the host machine (where the Android Studio is setup).
+Transfer the LCE Android archive file from the LCE container to the host machine (where the Android Studio is setup).
 Execute the following command to install the LCE Android Archive to local Maven repository: